 In particular, because of the underdeveloped state of Russia's financial and legal systems, the settlement, clearing, and registration of securities transactions are subject to heightened risks.
 Equity securities in Russia are issued only in book entry form, and ownership records are maintained in a decentralized fashion by registrars who are under contract with the issuers.
 Although a fund's Russian sub-custodian maintains copies of the registrar's records on its premises, such records may not be legally sufficient to establish ownership of securities.
 The registrars are not necessarily subject to effective state supervision nor are they licensed with any governmental entity.
 Although a fund investing in Russian securities seeks to ensure through its custodian that its interest continues to be appropriately recorded, it is possible that a fraudulent act may deprive the fund of its ownership rights or improperly dilute its interest.
 In addition, it is possible that a registrar could be suspended or its license revoked, which would impact a fund's holdings at that registrar until the suspension is lifted or the companies' records are transferred to an alternative registrar.
-Finally, although applicable Russian regulations impose liability on registrar or issuer of the securities in the event of loss of share registration.
+Finally, although applicable Russian regulations impose liability on registrars for losses resulting from their errors, it may be difficult for a fund to enforce any rights it may have against the registrar or issuer of the securities in the event of loss of share registration.
 In addition, Russia has also recently required payments of loans, credit, and other financial instruments only be made in rubles and then deposited in accounts with a Russian bank that are effectively frozen, as well mandatory conversions of depositary receipts issued by Russian issuers to local Russian shares.